osinstom/ngsdn-tutorial/EXERCISE-1.md

 **Parser**

 * List all the protocol headers that can be extracted from a packet.
+  * cpu_out, ethernet, ipv4, ipv6, tcp, udp, icmp, icmpv6, ndp, srv6h, srv6_list

 * Which header is expected to be the first one when parsing a new packet
+  * either cpu_out or ethernet, depending on the ingress port

 **Ingress pipeline**

 * For the L2 bridging case, which table is used to replicate NDP requests to all host-facing ports?
 What type of match is used in that table?
+  * l2_ternary_table, ternary
 * In the ACL table, what's the difference between `send_to_cpu` and `clone_to_cpu` actions?
+  * `send_to_cpu` forwards packet to the CPU port, no clone is made;
+    `clone_to_cpu` clones a packet, so two packets appear in the egress pipeline if the original packet is not dropped before
 * In the apply block, what is the first table applied to a packet?
 Are P4Runtime packet-out treated differently?
+  * l2_exact_table, potentially, but no logic defined yet

 **Egress pipeline**

 * For multicast packets, can they be replicated to the ingress port?
+  * no, line 565 implements multicast source pruning - it rejects packet going out on the same port.

 **Deparser**

 * What is the first header to be serialized on the wire and in which case?
+  * always Ethernet, cpu_in is never set to be valid

 ## 2. Compile P4 program